-Easy and beautiful lacy DIY doily snowflakes or stars
+Easy, lacy DIY paper doily snowflakes

 I’ve become quite the snowflake expert because I love making them as easy and affordable Christmas decor.
-I have been itching to use paper doilies to make snowflakes.
+I have been itching to make paper doily snowflakes.
 Paper doilies are just so delicate and pretty but also affordable.
-You can find big packs of them at the dollar store, grocery store, craft store, and of course Amazon in different color options.
-So in today’s tutorial, I’m showing you how to make paper doily snowflakes.
-Some might call them stars, or even flowers depending on how many endpoints you have.
+You can find big packs of them at the dollar store, grocery store, craft store, and of course, Amazon in different color options.
+The doilies already have beautiful patterns cut into them, so all you have to do is fold, and glue the layers to create delicate, unique snowflakes in a variety of colors and sizes.

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.
 View my full disclosure policy.